Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

 \subsection{Training Methodology and Error Metrics}

-We train our Kinetic-Mamba model using the time decomposition technique.
-We first assume that our time domain consists of roughly $n_t = 10,000$ time points.
-We segment the time domain into $99$ segments of length $101$, and we refer to each subdomain as a window.
-We then translate all the other windows post the $101$-th time point onto the first window, such that each window starts at $t_0$ and ends at $t_{100}$.
-We then train the model within this window such that on reconstructing the whole time domain, we obtain our predictions over the entire time domain in consideration.
-The input to the Kinetic-Mamba is given over the time grid on which is the prediction is expected.
-Since we only have initial conditions at $t_0$ as input to the model, we tile these initial conditions over the entire temporal prediction grid consisting of $101$ time points.
-We have already discussed this in \Cref{sec: Normalization and Input Construction}.
+We train our Kinetic-Mamba model using the time decomposition technique, as discussed in \Cref{sec: Normalization and Input Construction} with tiled initial conditions as input.
+The input to the Kinetic-Mamba is given on the time grid over which the prediction is expected.
 We train all our Mamba models within the Kinetic-Mamba framework using the mean squared error or MSE loss function with Adam \cite{Kingma_2014adam} optimizer and LambdaLR learning rate scheduler.
 The initial learning rate is set to $10^{-3}$ or $10^{-4}$, depending on the problem under consideration.
-We also assume the batch size to be $256$, unless stated explicitly.
-Once, we obtain the predictions from the trained model given the initial conditions from the test dataset, we reconstruct the predictions across the time domain consisting of $99$ segments of $101$ time steps.
-The reconstruction is performed by concatenating the segments along the time dimension to form $99 * 101$ time point trajectory for each species.
-This also includes the common time points between any two segments.
+We also assume the batch size to be $256$, unless stated otherwise.

+At inference, we obtain the predictions from the trained model given the initial conditions from the test dataset.
+We reconstruct the predictions across the time domain consisting of $99$ segments of $101$ time steps.
+The reconstruction is performed by concatenating the segments along the time dimension including common time points between any two segments.
 To evaluate the accuracy of the prediction, we then use the following metrics to compute the error between the prediction and the true values of the state variables.
-Suppose that $y, \hat{y} \in \mathbb{R}_{\geq 0}^{(M, n_t-1, m+2)}$ such that $y$ corresponds to the true values of the test dataset, while $\hat{y}$ corresponds to the predicted value, both reconstructed from the time decomposition scheme.
-Therefore, they now contain predictions at $99 * 101$ time points rather than the original $n_t$ time points.
-These predictions also include the ones made at the common time points.
+Suppose that $y, \hat{y} \in \mathbb{R}_{\geq 0}^{(M \times (n_t-1) \times (m+2))}$ such that $y$ corresponds to the true values of the test dataset, while $\hat{y}$ corresponds to the predicted value, both reconstructed from the time decomposition scheme.
 There are three different error metrics we consider to compute the error in this paper:

-here $||.||_{2}$ denotes the $L_2$ norm along the temporal dimension consisting of $99 * 101$ time points.
+here $||.||_{2,t}$ denotes the $L_2$ norm along the temporal dimension consisting of $99 * 101$ time points.
 Moreover, the subscript$_{a,b}$ on LHS denotes the size of the resulting matrix.